Imus: Early history

 With the establishment of the Recollect parish the people of Imus gained their religious emancipation from the Jesuit-run parish of Cavite el Viejo.
-The Recollects, however, would not be content with little victory or achievement.
 In 1774, Recollect Fr.
 Pedro San Buenaventura petitioned the government to "separate the inquilinos (tenants) of Imus from the political jurisdiction of the government of "Cavite el Viejo".
 After a considerable time of waiting, the petition was granted and Imus became an independent municipality on October 3, 1795.
+The 1818 Spanish census showed the area had 2,033 native families and 125 Spanish-Filipino families.

 On May 28, 1898, Imus gained its independence from Spanish colonial rule after the last remaining stronghold of forces from the Spanish empire had been defeated in the Battle of Alapan as headed by General Emilio Aguinaldo.
-This battle led to the Philippine Declaration of Independence in Kawit, Cavite June 12, 1898.
+This battle led to the Philippine Declaration of Independence in Kawit on June 12, 1898.
 The modern flag of the Philippines was first unfurled in victory during this battle as they march their way to the present day Cavite City, together with the captured forces of Spain.

 In commemoration of the event, a Battle of Alapan marker was constructed inside the compound of Alapan Elementary School on May 28, 1998, and was inaugurated by President Fidel V. Ramos.
 Although on May 28, 2014, a new marker and the Imus National Heritage Park were inaugurated at Barangay Alapan 2-A to make the initially constructed marker more accessible to the public.

 On October 15, 1903, the Philippine Commission enacted Act No. 947, merging the adjacent towns of Bacoor and Perez-Dasmariñas with Imus.
 Bacoor was later separated from Imus in 1906, followed by Perez-Dasmariñas in 1917.